Skip to main content

 note

-Note that hgsdk_start() and hgsdk_stop() function calls are non-blocking operations.
-Internally SDK service starting and stopping are asynchronous operations and there might be a slight delay before action actually happens.
+hgsdk_start() and hgsdk_stop() are non-blocking.
+Internally, starting and stopping the Honeygain SDK service are asynchronous operations, so there can be a slight delay before the action takes effect.

 hgsdk_start